mindspore-ai/docs/docs/mindspore/programming_guide/source_en/enable_dataset_offload.md

 The offload hardware accelerator feature is still in development phase.
 The current usage is limited under the following constraints:

-1. Dataset should only contain "image" and "label" columns.

-2. Offload feature does not support concatenated or zipped datasets currently.
+1. Offload feature does not support concatenated or zipped datasets currently.

-3. The map operation(s) you wish to offload must be the last map operations in the pipeline.
+2. The map operation(s) you wish to offload must be the last map operations in the pipeline.
 This includes map operations done to other dataset columns, for instance, `dataset = dataset.map(operations=type_cast_op, input_columns= "label")` must come before `dataset = dataset.map(operations=image_ops , input_columns="image", offload=True)`.

-4. Offload feature does not support map operations with a user specified `output_columns`.
+3. Offload feature does not support map operations with a user specified `output_columns`.